helm/charts/incubator/keycloak/README.md

 must not be longer than 23 characters.
 This can be problematic because pod names are quite long.
 We would have to truncate the chart's fullname to six characters because pods get a 17-character suffix (e. g. `-697f8b7655-mf5ht`).
 Using a StatefulSet allows us to truncate to 20 characters leaving room for up to 99 replicas, which is much better.
-Additionally, we get stable values for `jboss.node.name` which may be advantageous for cluster discovery.
+Additionally, we get stable values for `jboss.node.name` which can be advantageous for cluster discovery.